elixir-lang/elixir/lib/elixir/pages/getting-started/lists-and-tuples.md

 {:error, :enoent}
 ```

 If the path given to `File.read/1` exists, it returns a tuple with the atom `:ok` as the first element and the file contents as the second.
-Otherwise, it returns a tuple with `:error` and the error description.
+Otherwise, it returns a tuple with `:error` and the error description. `File.read/1` returns a tuple, not a list, because it always contains two values.
+As we will soon learn, Elixir allows us to _pattern match_ on such shapes.
+Returning a list would not bring any advantages.

 Most of the time, Elixir is going to guide you to do the right thing.
 For example, there is an `elem/2` function to access a tuple item but there is no built-in equivalent for lists: